Meet Xeomin, the latest Botox competitor

-Just like Botox, Xeomin treats dynamic facial wrinkles.
-Both Botox and Xeomin work by temporarily attaching to nerve endings and blocking the release of acetylcholine, a neurotransmitter that triggers facial muscle contractions.
+Just like Botox, Xeomin treats dynamic facial wrinkles by temporarily attaching to nerve endings and blocking the release of acetylcholine, a neurotransmitter that triggers facial muscle contractions.
 The result is that facial muscles relax, and dynamic wrinkles (also known as kinetic lines) are smoothed away.
 The positive aesthetic effects begin kicking in between one and seven days after treatment, and they last between three and four months.

-Well, they are extremely similar and most patients note they give nearly identical results, but there are some differences between the two:
+Well, they are extremely similar and most patients note they give nearly identical results, but there are some differences:

-- Botox contains complexing and accessory proteins that surround botulinum toxin A. These proteins are used to preserve it.
-Xeomin, on the other hand, doesn't contain these extra proteins.
+- Botox contains complexing and accessory proteins used to preserve the botulinum toxin A. Xeomin, on the other hand, doesn't contain these extra proteins.

-- Patients are less likely to develop antibodies to Xeomin.
-Because Botox contains added proteins, some patients could theoretically become immune to Botox over time (become a "non-responder").
-But since Xeomin is a pure product, patients are far less likely to become resistant to it.
+- Because Botox contains added proteins, some patients could theoretically become immune to Botox (become a "non-responder") over time.
+But since Xeomin is a pure product, resistance is far less likely.

 - Botox requires refrigeration whereas Xeomin can be stored at room temperature.
-Because of this, Xeomin has a smaller likelihood of becoming unstable and ineffective and is less expensive to ship.
+Because of this, Xeomin has a smaller likelihood of becoming unstable and ineffective.

 - Botox tends to be more expensive.
-Because of a variety of reasons, including how the products are manufactured, marketed, and shipped, Xeomin is usually cheaper than Botox.
+Because of how the products are manufactured, marketed, and shipped, Xeomin is usually cheaper than Botox.

 It all depends on your unique needs.
-Since the two products are exceedingly similar, both have well-established safety records, both are administered the exact same way, and both last the same amount of time.
-Many patients make their decision between the two based on the price.
-Botox is more well known and there is a premium price associated with that powerful branding while Xeomin, as a newer player in the neuromodulator market, is becoming very popular because of its cost-saving advantages -- so you really can't go wrong with either!
+Since the two products are exceedingly similar, many patients make their decision based on price.
+Botox is more well known and there is a premium price associated with that powerful branding, while the newer to market Xeomin is becoming very popular for its cost-saving advantages.
+You really can't go wrong with either!
 Simply consult with your medical provider about whether Xeomin is right for you.